 Must file their intentions to marry with the Town Clerk in person (except if one person is in the military or incarcerated).

-The license is valid for sixty days and must be used for a ceremony conducted within Massachusetts.
-The agent (member of the clergy or Justice of the Peace) who performs the ceremony must sign the license in record black ink and return it to the issuing city or town.
+The Marriage Intention Form is valid for sixty days and must be used for a ceremony conducted within Massachusetts.
+The agent (member of the clergy or Justice of the Peace) who performs the ceremony must sign the license in black ink and return it to the issuing city or town.

 Register to Vote